-Whether you’re a tourist or a resident looking for an array of fun and top things to do in Hong Kong, we’ve got all sorts of tips around what to do in Hong Kong and recommendations for the best places to visit in Hong Kong.
+Whether you’re a tourist or a resident looking for the top things to do in Hong Kong – from the fun to the spiritual – we’ve got all sorts of tips here.
+Find out where to go, what to try and recommendations for the best places to explore, sightsee and party in Hong Kong.
 Read on!

 Top Things to do in Hong Kong